The Signal-Man

 The first accident involves a terrible collision between two trains in the tunnel.
-Dickens may have based this incident on the Clayton Tunnel crash that occurred in 1861, five years before he wrote the story.
+Dickens may have based this incident on the Clayton Tunnel rail crash that occurred in 1861, five years before he wrote the story.
 Readers in 1866 would have been familiar with this major disaster.
 The second warning involves the mysterious death of a young woman on a passing train.
 The final warning is a premonition of the signalman's own death.

-Plot summary
+Plot

 The story begins with the narrator calling "Halloa!
 Below there!" into a railway cutting.
 The signalman standing on the railway below does not look up, as the narrator expects, but rather turns about and stares into the railway tunnel that is his responsibility to monitor.
 The narrator calls down again and asks permission to descend.
 The signalman seems reluctant.

 The railway hole is a cold, gloomy, and lonely place.
 The signalman still seems to be in fear of the narrator, who tries to put him at ease.
 The signalman feels that he had seen the narrator before, but the narrator assures him that this is impossible.
 Reassured, the signalman welcomes the newcomer into his little cabin, and the two men speak of the signalman's work.
 The narrator describes that the signalman seems like a dutiful employee at all times, except when he twice looks at his signal bell when it is not ringing.
 There seems to be something troubling the signalman, but he will not speak of it.
 Before the narrator leaves, the signalman asks of him not to call for him when he's back on the top of the hill or when he sees him the following day.

+A wood engraving by Sol Eytinge Jr.

+A illustration by an unknown author.

 The next day, as directed by the signalman, the narrator returns and does not call.
 The signalman tells the narrator that he will reveal his troubles.
 He is haunted by a recurring spirit which he has seen at the entrance to the tunnel on separate occasions, and, with each appearance, there has followed a tragedy.
 In the first instance, the signalman heard the same words which the narrator said and saw a figure with its left arm across its face, while waving the other in desperate warning; he questioned it, but it vanished.
 He then ran into the tunnel, but found no-one; a few hours later, there was a terrible train crash with many casualties.
 During its second appearance, the figure was silent, with both hands before the face in an attitude of mourning; then, a beautiful young woman died in a train passing through.
 Finally, the signalman admits that he has seen the spectre several times during the past week.